Jakobo/jakobo.github.com/_posts/review-gulp-browserify.md

 In our above code, browserify provides a stream, but uglify only operates on a buffer.
 Piping through gulp-buffer solves this problem.

 ## The "gulp way"
 The most successful gulp pipelines are those built with small modular components.
 Per the gulp team's recommendation, plugins shouldn't be created when there is already a node module that accomplishes your goal.
-Thanks to utilities like gulp-tap, gulp-buffer, and gulp-stream, you can make the entire npm ecosystem gulp friendly.
+Thanks to utilities like vinyl-source-stream, gulp-tap, gulp-buffer, and gulp-stream, you can make the entire npm ecosystem gulp friendly.
+You really don't need to write a gulp plugin for most use cases, and that's leverage.